MileHacker Logo

 Traffic Safety

 Traffic in Vietnam can be unpredictable.
-Always look both ways when crossing the street, even on one-way roads.
+Always look both ways when going across the street, even on one-way roads.
 Motorbikes may weave through traffic, and horns are employed frequently as a signal of presence, not necessarily aggression.

 For motorcyclists, wearing a helmet is mandatory and strictly enforced.
 Use great caution, especially when unfamiliar with local driving customs.